dpwdec/cv/README.md

 - Musical Composition (Orchestral and Electro-acoustic)
 - Graduated with First Class Honours
-- Created multiple local and international musical projects

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+- Created or participated in a range of artistic cross-cultural and internal arts projects.

 ## Experience